Thariga-yuvi/SecureCheck_Police-Post-Logs/README.md

 # SecureCheck: Police-Post-Logs
 🚔 SecureCheck: Traffic Stop Intelligence Platform is a full-stack, data-driven Streamlit web application that empowers law enforcement and analysts with real-time insights into traffic stop patterns.
 It integrates a PostgreSQL backend to provide interactive dashboards, predictive analytics, and police log management.

+///Skills take away From This Project: Python, SQL, Streamlit////

 🔍 Features:
 📊 Interactive Dashboard with navigation tabs